mackenly/fast-nameserver-lookup/README.md

 Three things are tested:
 - The speed of the [`dns_lookup` crate](https://docs.rs/dns-lookup/latest/dns_lookup/) in Rust.
 Nothing magic or custom here.
 - The speed of a custom Rust implementation of a nameserver lookup.
 This was made by me and might not follow spec and doesn't seem to be as fast as the `dns_lookup` crate, which uses C bindings.
 The old adage of "don't reinvent the wheel" rings true.
 - The speed of the `dig` command on a Linux machine.
 This is a common tool for looking up nameservers.
-If run on Windows, uses `nslookup` instead.
+If run on Windows, uses `nslookup` instead. `nslookup` seems to be much slower than `dig`.

 > [!NOTE]
 > Results are highly dependent on the machine and network conditions.
 Below, you'll find the results a GitHub Actions runner produced.